 6. Slow down and give one long blast on your horn to frighten deer or moose up ahead.
 If there's one in your path, brake firmly but stay in your lane.
 Serious injuries and damage can occur when you swerve to avoid a deer and hit another car or go off the road.

 7. Check with your insurance company about coverage.
 A collision with a deer is usually covered under the comprehensive part of your policy, but if you cause other damage or injury, that usually comes under your collision coverage, however you might be found at fault.

-8. If you hit a deer or moose don't try to help it in any way.
-An injured and frightened deer can seriously hurt you or further injure itself.
+8. If you hit a deer or moose don't try to help them in any way.
+Injured and frightened, they can cause serious injury to you, and can further injure themselves.
 Get your car off the road if you can, and call the police.

 9. Wear your seat belt.
-The I.I.I. says that most people injured in a deer/vehicle collision were not wearing their seat belts.
+Statistics indicate that most people injured in a deer/vehicle collision were not wearing their seat belts.